-Speaking of global statistics, the B2C eCommerce sales is said to make $3.5tr in this year, and guess what?
+Speaking of global statistics, the B2C e-commerce sales are ready to make $4.8tr this year, and guess what?
 We are just three weeks away from ringing in the New Year.
 Consumers crazy for online shopping are in for a treat!

 If you specialize in this industry in whatever capacity, you would be aware of Shopify.
-Did you know there are more than 500,000 businesses across 175 countries using the eCommerce platform?
-It also has an overall ranking of 10/10 as of March 2017.
+Did you know there are more than 500,000 businesses across 175 countries using the e-commerce platform?

-Do you run an eCommerce store?
-If yes, then you can relate to the pains of boosting conversions on a continuous basis.
-Since it is the holiday season, the pressure for segmenting your target audience, generating leads and driving maximum revenue is upon you.
+Do you run an e-commerce store?
+If yes, then you can relate to the pains of boosting conversions continuously.
+Since it is the holiday season, the pressure to segment your target audience, generate leads, and drive maximum revenue is upon you.

-In this article, we are going to take a look at the four most powerful tools of eCommerce that can successfully help you boost your Shopify store performance.
+In this article, we will take a look at the four most potent tools of e-commerce that can successfully help you boost your Shopify store performance.
 Read on:

-Boost your Shopify Store Performance by using these 4 Tools
+Boost your Shopify Store Performance with these 5 Tools

 1. Exit Popups

-Popups can sometimes be annoying and make it difficult for the website visitors to go where they want to go.
-Therefore, instead of installing a popup that arrives on the page right at the beginning or while browsing, you can apply exit intent.
+Popups can sometimes be annoying and make it difficult for website visitors to go where they want to go.
+Therefore, you can apply exit-intent instead of installing a popup that arrives on the page right at the beginning or while browsing.

 What is that, you ask?

 It is the popup that shows when the visitor’s mouse leaves the browser window.
 Yup – the one that comes right when you are about to leave the webpage.
-What better way to pull back visitors with a discount or a coupon code when they are leaving your eCommerce store?
+What better way to pull back visitors with a discount or a coupon code when they are visiting your e-commerce store?

-Exit-Intent technology can help you understand your audience behavior better, and optimize the browsing experience for them.
-This means you will be able to boost on-site revenue, recover abandoned carts, increase social media following and upsurge email subscription rates.
+Exit-Intent technology can help you understand your audience’s behavior better and optimize the browsing experience for them.
+This means you will be able to boost on-site revenue, recover abandoned carts, increase social media following, and upsurge email subscription rates.

 2. Live Chat

-All you have to make sure is to keep these three points in mind:
+All you have to make sure of is to keep these three points in mind:

 - Answer within 15 seconds.
 If it takes the rep longer than that, the potential customer is already long gone!

 - Check out your traffic insights.
 Are you targeting the right set of people?
 What are the top 5 questions asked?
-These might be worth taking a look.
+These might be worth taking a look at.

 3. Facebook Messenger

 The platform can help you inform your customers about an ongoing sale or time-bound coupon codes and instigate them to buy something from you quickly.
-Since you would already have the customer’s browsing and purchase history along with location, you can make appropriate suggestions.
+Since you already have the customer’s browsing and purchase history and location, you can make appropriate suggestions.

 Did you know you can lose as many as 15% of your customers if you ignore their requests on social media?
 And businesses that do respond to social queries can grow by 20-40%!
 For immediate assistance, Facebook Messenger Marketing is perfect!